Ontica/Empiria.FinancialAccounting/README.md

 12. **Web API**
     Http/Json RESTful interface for Financial Accounting system.

+13. **Banobras Integration**
+    Provides services used to integrate SICOFIN with other BANOBRAS systems.

 Each single project can be compiled using Visual Studio 2019 Community Edition.